 No. 59 of August 1, 2017. - g.
-Final determination revoking the privilege of parole, probation, or any other diversion program from which the petitioner has benefited. - Final resolution imposing some disciplinary measure on the petitioner.
+The collection of DNA samples, as established by the Puerto Rico DNA Database Act, Law No. 175 of July 24, 1998, as amended. - h.
+Evidence of a detainer order. - Final determination revoking the privilege of parole, probation, or any other diversion program from which the petitioner has benefited.

+Final resolution imposing some disciplinary measure on the petitioner.